jasonrundell/arcline/README.md

 2. **WebSocket Connection**: Twilio connects to the `/ws` WebSocket endpoint, establishing a persistent connection for the call.

-3. **Menu Selection**: The system presents a voice menu asking users to press 1-5.
-The system detects DTMF tones or voice input containing numbers.
+3. **Menu Selection**: The system presents a voice menu and routes based on voice input.

 4. **Hotline Routing**: Based on the selection, the system routes to the appropriate hotline handler: